Wisconsin Voter Project

 Wis.
 Stat. § 6.86 — Methods for Obtaining an Absentee Ballot

-Two new public-posting requirements for absentee voting activity — both anonymized to protect individual privacy:
+Two new public-posting requirements would apply to absentee voting activity — both anonymized to protect individual privacy:

-• All absentee ballot requests posted online within 24 hours of receipt — no names, no addresses, just the count
+• All absentee ballot requests posted online within 24 hours of receipt by the county clerk — no names, no addresses, just the count and activity

-• All early in-person absentee ballots cast posted online within 24 hours of being received
+• All early in-person absentee ballots cast posted online within 24 hours of being cast or received at a voting site

-• Extends existing aggregate posting rules to real-time absentee activity
+• Builds on existing aggregate posting rules already in § 7.52(1)(c), extending them to real-time absentee activity

 What this means for you Instead of waiting until after the election to know how many absentee ballots were requested or returned, the public could see that information as it happens — anonymized, so no one's privacy is at risk.